Nine craft beers, small-batch Thursdays + a guide for beginners

 Aside from helping you to avoid the long queues and frustrating interpersonal interactions that come with submitting an application and following up on its outcome, using an immigration consultant gives you the peace of mind of knowing that your application is being handled by someone up to date on all immigration legislation.
 Immigration consultants know relocation procedures back to front and can give advice about which visa category is best for you.

 Interested in living in South Africa on a more permanent basis?
-Read what Black Pen Immigration has to say about getting permanent residence in South Africa.
+Read what Immigration Lawyer has to say about getting permanent residence in South Africa.